What business digital transformation is

 The Digital Academy workshop programme is constantly updated with the help of partners from our ecosystem.

-In the first online workshops for 2021, Convert Group shared basic principles and strategies on e-commerce.
+- Convert Group shared key principles and strategies on e-commerce.

 In two online workshops in 2020, Found.ation presented best practices for remote working.

-In the 2019 workshops, Google and Isobar shared with you best practices on:
+In the 2019 workshops, Google and Isobar shared best practices on:

 - Launching the digital presence of companies.